 The ASUS VG258QM can't display a wide color gamut for HDR content.
 Its effective coverage of the common DCI P3 color space is worse than its coverage of the wider Rec.
 2020.
 Given its Rec.
 2020 coverage, it should be capable of showing approximately 70 percent of the DCI P3 color space, but the tone mapping is wildly inaccurate, so the effective color gamut ends up being much smaller.
 This means that if you're trying to play content that's sending a DCI P3 signal, the monitor has trouble interpreting the color signal correctly, resulting in an image that looks far from accurate.
 The mapping is a little better for Rec.
 2020, but if you're playing a game in HDR that's sending a Rec.
 2020 signal, it will still look pretty bad.

-Because of its poor HDR color gamut, the HDR color volume is disappointing.
+Because of its sub-par HDR color gamut, the ASUS VG258QM has poor HDR color volume.
 It struggles with both dark and bright colors.

 There are no signs of temporary image retention, although this can vary between units.